jli57/pysample/README.md

 # pysample
-This is a basic python sample app with instructions for you to test and set your environment up.
+This is a basic python sample app with instructions for you to test and configure your environment.

-Once configured, you can complete the assignment.
+Once you get the basic configuration completed, you'll be ready to start the assignment.

 ## Setting up basic python (assuming a mac)

 - [ ] Setup [Brew](https://brew.sh/) if you don't already have it installed.
-- [ ] Install Python3
+- [ ] Install Python3 - NB We're using Python3 for this assignment, not 2.

 ```
 $ brew install Python